BART makes a formal statement, XUPD investigation still in progress

 The message encouraged students to access community resources, such as diversity and inclusion events and counseling services’ drop-in hours.

-The response was not sent to the student body partially because of the letter written by President Michael Graham, S.J., on Monday, Feb.
+The response was not sent to the student body partially because of the letter written by Father Michael Graham, president, on Monday, Feb.
 1. In part, the letter read:

 “As a University we shall continue to denounce these acts.
 And as our president, I will continue to unequivocally declare my belief — our belief — that Racism is a Sin and BLACK LIVES MATTER.
 You can be sure, as well, that we will investigate these crimes.
 Let me also assure you that we will leverage all of our resources to care for the safety and wellbeing of all our community members, in particular our Black students, staff and faculty.“